youmoddaman/Nullify/README.md

 Credit to ArjhanToteck for originally making this and Cupiditys and H and wang (but they deleted their project/repo)

+HUGE credit to wang or WangOnTop for creating the lesson and minute skipper

 I am also updating the program whenever I can to fit iReady anti-cheat.
 If you have any problems, issue a ticket in our discord above.